planetfederal/workshops/workshops/geoserver/slides/slides.rst

 Presenter notes
 ---------------

 A layer group, as its name suggests, is a group of layers that acts as a single layer.
-This is useful when creating a “base map”, or other situations when more than one separate layer needs to be requested simultaneously or frequently.
+This is useful when creating a "base map", or other situations when more than one separate layer needs to be requested simultaneously or frequently.
 Since layers typically contain only a single type of geometry, using a layer group also allows you to combine data types in one single WMS request.

-Take care not to get confused between a workspace, which is a notional grouping of layers (think “container”), and a layer group, which is a group of layers for WMS requests (think “image group”).
+Take care not to get confused between a workspace, which is a notional grouping of layers (think "container"), and a layer group, which is a group of layers for WMS requests (think "image group").
 Refer to the GeoServer concepts section for more information.

 In the previous sections, we loaded and published a few layers.
-Now we’ll use a layer group to combine them.
+Now we'll use a layer group to combine them.

 --------------------------------------------------